Last updated: March 7, 2023

-- Contact information, such as name, address, email, and telephone number
+- Identifiers, such as name, address, email, or other similar identifiers.

-- Tax information, such as social security numbers, tax identification numbers, signatures, payroll records, financial account numbers, commercial and personal transactions, and medical transactions
+- Commercial information, such as payroll records, financial account numbers, and commercial and personal transactions.

 Information We Automatically Collect.
 Like many website operators, we collect information that your browser sends whenever you visit our website.